andrea220/master_thesis/README.md

-## Least suqares Monte Carlo for pricing and hedging Bermudan swaptions in European market
+## Least squares Monte Carlo for pricing and hedging Bermudan swaptions in European market